twitter/communitynotes/content/ranking-notes.md

 ## What’s New?

+**November 25, 2022**

+- Resumed assigning statuses to notes that indicate the Tweet is “not misleading.”
+Only such notes written after October 3, 2022 will be eligible to receive statuses, as on that date we [updated the rating](https://twitter.com/CommunityNotes/status/1576981914296102912) form to better capture the helpfulness of notes indicating the Tweet is not misleading.

 **November 10, 2022**

 - Launched scoring logic adjusting standards for "Helpful" notes based on tags assigned in reviews labeling the note as "Not Helpful."